TeamDeltaHacks/WildfiresAI/README.md

 ## Awards

-* First place at Epsilon Hacks II
+* First Place at Epsilon Hacks II
-* Best execution at OwlHack 2021
+* Best Execution at OwlHack 2021
+* Best Environment Hack at Citro Hacks

 ## About